 The outsourcing services vary from custom software development to mobile application development and dedicated offshore developers, suitable for the diverse demands from enterprises to growing startups and beyond.
-Almost 80 percent of businesses feel satisfied about their outsourcing decisions.
+Almost 80 percent of businesses feel satisfied with their outsourcing decisions.
 One of the critical questions regarding outsourcing from the very beginning is where the best country to outsource is.

-There are some popular places for offshore software development like Asia, Eastern Europe, Latin America, North America… When it comes to Asia outsourcing, India and China take the leading positions for the world’s most dominant outsourcing destination so far.
+There are some popular places for offshore software development, like Asia, Eastern Europe, Latin America, North America, etc. When it comes to Asia outsourcing, India and China take the leading positions for the world’s most dominant outsourcing destination so far.
 However, among Asian-Pacific countries, we could not forget to mention Vietnam, an emerging powerful IT outsourcing hub.
 And within the scope of this writing, we’ll take a closer look at the reasons why you should choose Vietnam for your next offshore software development strategy.

 According to Tholons Services Globalization Index 2019, Vietnam is ranked #13 in 50 top digital nations all over the world.

 Despite the young history of IT outsourcing in Vietnam (around 20 years), Vietnam has achieved such a significant ranking in the IT outsourcing industry, becoming the natural extension of global clients due to several intrinsic capacities and transformations.